PatD123/Grass/README.md

 ## TODO
 - [ ] SIMD
 - [ ] Multithread when frustum culling, then draw only the ones that are not culled out.
+- [ ] Frustum culling is currently done per-blade.
+Probably should be altered to cull per tile.

 ## The journey